 Validation and application of computer codes and methods for fuel design and safety analysis,

-Plan for licensing of fuel designs and codes/methods for implementation of high burnup fuels beyond 62 GWd/tU (fuel rod average burnup).
+Plan for licensing of fuel designs and codes ,models and methods for implementation of high burnup fuels beyond 62 GWd/tU (fuel rod average burnup).

 This section summarizes the main outcomes of the presentations, the conclusions and discussions.